-Many thanks to Flavours guest Elaine, who has reviewed Nigel Slater’s latest book, ‘The Christmas Chronicles’ for us, just in time for Christmas.
+Many thanks to Flavours Holidays guest Elaine, who has reviewed Nigel Slater’s latest book ‘The Christmas Chronicles’ from us just in time for Christmas.
 She has joined us on our cooking holidays in Sicily, and even further afield on our painting holidays in Andalusia (exclusively for returning guests!).
 Read on to see what she made of the book!

-It is a celebration of all things frosty and wintery.
-Nigel Slater admits that he is never happier than when ‘snow is underfoot and prefers it ‘to sand between his toes’.
-I might disagree with this view but the book is written with a tangible love and passion for the subject.
+It is a celebration of all things frosty and wintry.
+Nigel Slater admits that he is never happier than when ‘snow is underfoot’ and prefers it to ‘sand between his toes’.
+I might disagree with this view, but the book is written with a tangible love and passion for the subject.
 Simply reading this book evokes the warmth and comfort of a roaring log fire and the delicious flavours of cinnamon and spices wafting from the kitchen.

-The hundred or so recipes are almost secondary to the plethora of information regarding all things wintery.
-Recipes are interspersed with memoirs and tales of customs and traditions from round the world.
-Not many cookery books discuss how many candles can be made from one sperm whale!! (note – first catch your whale!)
+The hundred or so recipes are almost secondary to the plethora of information regarding all things wintry.
+Recipes are interspersed with memoirs and tales of customs and traditions from around the world.
+Not many cookery books discuss how many candles can be made from one sperm whale (made in the whale’s head)!! (note – first catch your whale!)

 However, the recipes are very approachable.
 Slater’s style is straightforward and reliable.
 His comments and suggestions make you realise that he is a grounded cook who suffers from the same pitfalls as the rest of us mere mortals.
 He encourages adaptations and variations to suit availability of ingredients.
 Many of the recipes could be described as rib-sticking comfort food but these are contrasted with winter salads and lighter vegetarian dishes.
 The traditional Christmas stalwarts are not neglected, but do not overpower the rest of the book.
 As I write, the Christmas cake is in the oven and smells fantastic.